Houghton on the Hill Parish Council

 Fri, 15 Apr 2016 10:44 by Stephen Derry

-There is a vacancy on the Parish Council.
-If you might be interested please read on.
+There are two vacancies on the Parish Council.
+If you might be interested in filling one of them please read on.

 You might be wondering exactly what Parish Councils do.
 Here is a brief list:

 - Comment on planning applications